Opening a Barbershop: The Complete Step-by-Step Guide

 An investment in high-quality clippers, shears, razors, and other shaving equipment can go a long way to create a brand for your business.
 When you evaluate barber tools, be sure to pick the right ones for your business and your budget.
 These are tools you’ll use every day, so splurging on the higher-quality brands such as Wahl or Andis could make all the difference for your client experience.

-If you want to create a clean and sophisticated look, the new Square S3 stand transforms your iPad into a sleek and stylish POS system.
+If you want to create a clean and sophisticated look, the Square Stand transforms your iPad into a sleek and stylish POS system.
 Complete with tap and chip reader capabilities, you can have your appointments, rebooking, and checkout all in one without extra cords or clunky chargers.
 With less clutter you can keep your space minimalistic or create more space for upsells at checkout.
-If efficiency and convenience are your game, the Square Reader allows you to take payments while the client is still finishing up, giving them a more seamless experience before they walk out the door.
+If efficiency and convenience are your game, the Square Reader or Square Handheld allows you to take payments while the client is in the chair, giving them a more seamless experience before they walk out the door.

 Once your business and location are established, it’s time to build your team.
 If you’ve been in the industry for a while, recruit barbers who you know will have your business’s success in mind.
 If they have the motivation to grow, they’ll want to support the growth of your business as well.